Twin Domain Structure in Magnetically Doped Topological Insulators: Conclusions

+We have studied the behavior of TPs in pure layered \BiSe{} system as well as in \BiSe{} under the presence of magnetic and nonmagnetic disorder by first principles calculations.
+Calculating total energies of various distributions of several TPs in the multilayer structure, we evaluated the interaction energy between TPs in dependence on the state of doping.
+It shows that interaction between TPs in the pure \BiSe{} becomes negligible for distances above three QLs. {However, for smaller distances a significant increase of the TP formation energy was observed, in agreement with the experimentally observed spatial separation of TPs in real samples.
+The influence of TPs on the surface states of pure \BiSe{} was also studied.
+We have shown that the surface gap is opened if a TP is closer to it than 6nm. }

-The analysis of the distribution of TPs in the pure Bi$_{\mathrm{2}}$Se$_{\mathrm{3}}$ indicates a higher stability of TPs in the bulk region, which correspond to the experimental results and it might be important in the case of annealing of the sample.
-Calculating total energies for various distributions of several TPs in the multilayer structure we describe the interaction between TPs dependent on the state of doping.
-Calculation show that TPs in the pure Bi$_{\mathrm{2}}$Se$_{\mathrm{3}}$ almost don't influence each other in distances over tree QLs.
-The distribution of TPs and their interplay significantly change under presence of a chemical disorder.
-The presence of a non-magnetic disorder weakens the influence of TPs on the electron structure and therefore the interactions between TPs are significantly smaller.
-The presence of the magnetism totally transforms the stated behavior.
-The calculated distribution of TPs revealed that adjacent TPs are energetically favorable.
-Gathering of the TPs corresponds to the found positive contribution to the formation energy of TPs related to the magnetic doping.
-Therefore the observed gathering of TPs could be comprehended as its annihilation.
-The interplay of TPs and magnetic defects clearly demonstrate the appearance of energy preferred sites for magnetic defect in the vicinity of TPs.
+The distribution of TPs and their interplay significantly changes under presence of chemical disorder.
+The presence of non-magnetic disorder weakens the influence of TPs on the electron structure and therefore the interactions between TPs are significantly smaller.
+However, the occurrence of magnetic defects modified the behavior of TPs significantly.
+Calculations revealed that adjacent TPs are energetically more favorable, which corresponds to the dependence of the relative formation energy of TPs on the concentration of magnetic doping.
+It reflects a suppression of the TPs formation in magnetically doped structures, unlike Bi antisites which increase the tendency to TP formation. {Gathering of TPs leads to a smaller total perturbation of the electron structure and hence might be comprehended as a tendency to TPs annihilation.} A thorough analysis indicates that the observed mismatch between the magnetic doping and the presence of TPs consists in the influence of TPs on the spin splitting of magnetic atoms.

-Finally, the influence of TPs on the surface states was studied.
-We showed that the surface gap in the proximity of TP is opened.
-Similarly, the magnetic surface gap in magnetically doped samples is enlarged.
-Therefore, the presences of TPs might significantly impact transport properties.
+On the other hand, variation of spin splitting, caused by TPs, influence a site preference of magnetic defects within the structure.
+There occur energetically either more or less preferred sites in the vicinity of the stacking fault, which can be related to the observed variation of magnitudes of magnetic moments of dopants through the simulated slab. {Mn generally does not prefer to occupy sites right at the twin boundary according to our calculations.
+Such behavior is indicated also in experiments, since no metallic Mn-Mn bonds were observed while they would probably arise if clustering of Mn at these boundaries was present ~\cite{r16_Valiska_BiSeHeterostructures}.
+For some sites in the immediate vicinity the energy was lowered, hence the concentration there could be higher than average in the sample. }